drish/ben/README.md

 ---

-Ben is a simple tool that helps you run your benchmarks on multiple hardware specs, clouds and runtime versions.
+Ben is a simple tool that helps you run your benchmarks on multiple hardware specs, clouds and runtime versions, so that you can easily compare you results against different environments.

 ## Install